Elizabethtown

 The inciting incident occurs at 16 minutes when Drew receives a phone call from his sister Heather: their father Mitch has died suddenly in Elizabethtown, Kentucky.
 Drew must abandon his suicide plan and travel to Kentucky to bring his father's body back, a place and family he's been disconnected from..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Drew boards the red-eye flight to Kentucky, making the active choice to face his father's death and his family's past.
+This demonstrates the protagonist's commitment to Drew boards the red-eye flight to Kentucky, making the active choice to face his father's death and his family's past.
 This journey takes him away from his failed life and into a world that will transform him., moving from reaction to action.

 The Collapse moment at 93 minutes (75% through) represents the emotional nadir.
 Here, At the memorial service, Drew's carefully planned event falls apart as his father's friends and family turn it into a chaotic, authentic celebration.
 Drew loses control completely.
 Additionally, Claire pulls away emotionally, telling him she can't be his girlfriend.
-Drew faces the death of his illusions—about control, success, and easy romance., shows the protagonist at their lowest point.
+Drew faces the death of his illusions—about control, success, and easy romance., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 99 minutes initiates the final act resolution at 80% of the runtime.
 Claire leaves Drew an elaborate road trip map with music and instructions—a final gift.
 Drew realizes that authentic connection and embracing life's messy journey (not controlling outcomes) is what matters.
 He chooses to follow her map and pursue genuine love and meaning., demonstrating the transformation achieved throughout the journey.